twrodriguez/git_claws/README.md

 Supported Platforms
 -------------------

 Just about any Unix-based OS that uses bash.
+If using Linux, the command "lsb_release" is used to interrogate the platform.

 Contributing to git_claws
 -------------------------